 These roller covers are perfect for professionals and for do-it-yourself enthusiasts.
 The fabric they are crafted from is durable enough that you can easily clean the cover when you are done and use it at a later date for another painting project.

 These covers are made by Stanley, who has been manufacturing painting supplies since 1843.
 These paint kits come complete with a 9” sturdy roller frame, a 3” trim frame, a 3” high capacity trim roller, a 2” trim brush, a heavy metal tray, a plastic tray liner.

 The brushes and roller are designed to be used with water-based paints, oil-based paints, primers, urethanes, sealers, stains, and the majority of painting materials and liquids.

-The paint roller cover is manufactured by Stanley out of a high-density fabric.
+The paint roller cover is manufactured by WDS out of a high-density fabric.
 That fabric allows the paint roller cover to hold a large amount of paint and be able to release the paint in a smooth finish across the surface area that you are painting.
 They are designed so they can be cleaned and used again at a later date.

 The roller cover and the brush are designed to be used with all manner of painting materials like acrylics, latex paints, urethanes, epoxies, glues, water-based products, and solvent-based products.

 This hardworking painting kit will allow you to create a beautiful finish in a short amount of time.
 You will have complete control of the roller and will be able to put the paint on in a smooth and even coat.